- Basic Equipment: Defibrillator, ventilator, and trauma sets are vital.

 This increases both patient safety and team harmony.

-Regulatory Requirement (Article 7/4): The June 2025 amendment made it mandatory for all health personnel working in ambulances to complete Ministry-determined training programs.
+Regulatory Requirement: The June 2025 amendment (Official Gazette 24/6/2025-32936, Article 3) added a provision to the regulation's personnel article making it mandatory for health personnel working in ambulances to complete Ministry-determined training programs.
 [5] This ensures consistent service quality across all ambulance types.

 What Should You Pay Attention to When Choosing an Ambulance?